Sacane/UGERevue/README.md

 - USERNAME_DB - Username of the database.
 - PASSWORD_DB - Password of the database.
 - CONSOLE_H2 - In the case you're using H2, boolean to set the console, false by default.

+**Warn** If you want to run the tests you must stop the docker container (and free the 7777 port ip)